hvkoops/wimir2018/README.md

 # Presentation Slides

-We conluded the day with a small presentation on our findings, which can be found [here](https://github.com/hvkoops/wimir2018/blob/master/slides/wimir.pdf).
+We conlcuded the day with a small presentation on our findings, which can be found [here](https://github.com/hvkoops/wimir2018/blob/master/slides/wimir.pdf).

 # Links